|Upper Level Plan of Sunday School and Babe-in-arms Room|

 At its best, a new church building is more than a 'tool for mission' like an auditorium or converted gymnasium, though it is likely to include those 'gathering' functions.

-It is a place of life's most significant moments.
+A Church building can a place of life's most significant moments.
 Those life moments are often photographed and always remembered.
 Think of the procession of a bride and her father.

 Personal history can be made in the sports arena, at the university graduation hall, even at a bus stop, but it is uniformly made at church.
 This insists that a church building be a work of Architecture expressing positive values, hope and strong faith.